html

 hr([class-separator])

 Atomic arguments of the compound terms are interpreted as element content.
-Non atomic element content can be represented as a quoted atom or by using the pre or code elements as explained above.
+Non-atomic element content can be represented as a quoted atom or by using the pre or code elements as explained above.

 This library is a work in progress.